espocrm/documentation/docs/development/view.md

     }, Dep.prototype.events),
 ```

+See [the source file](https://github.com/yurikuzn/bull/blob/master/src/bull.view.js) of the view class.

 ## Waiting for some data loaded before rendering

 Sometimes we need to get some data loaded asynchronously before the view is rendered.
 For this purpose we can use the `wait` method inside the `setup` method.